 Develop a 4 DOF arm that is lightweight (<8 lbs) and portable

-Claw must lift at least 2 lbs and grasp and object up to 3 inches in diameter
+Claw must lift at least 2 kgs and grasp and object up to 70 mm in diameter

 Validate structural integrity through stress analysis and load testing